greydevv/pseudo-rng/README.md

 2.  a - 1 is divisible by all prime factors of m
 3.  a - 1 is divisible by 4 if m is divisible by 4
 ```
+Note that the third condition does not have to be met.
+It simply states that *if* `m` is divisible by 4, `a-1` must be as well.

 <ins>**Example**</ins>
 ```python